Burberry sales growth slows

 Wholesale revenue rose an underlying 9 percent to 102 million pounds, in line with company guidance.

-However, licensing revenue fell an underlying 5 percent to 26 million pounds, impacted by the phasing of licence terminations.
+However, licensing revenue fell an underlying 5 percent to 26 million pounds, impacted by the phasing of license terminations.

 (Reporting by James Davey)